barharding/MechaCar_Statistical_Analysis-/README.md

 - What statistical test would you use to test the hypothesis?
 And why?
   - test
 - What data is needed to run the statistical test?
   - In order to perform this study the input data would need to includes sales data for two periods for all comparable models to MechCar's model.
 The two period include a low fuel cost period to be compared with a high fuel cost period.
+The study assumes that comparable models the price & type of vehicle comparable while fuel efficiency is different or is some cases the same between them.